 At noontime, we stepped outside to eat Mexican food in the shade and hear the amazing story of Allensworth.
 It was founded in 1908 by a runaway slave who became a Civil War officer, Col. Allen Allensworth.
 After retiring from the military, Allensworth and others traveled west to escape the Jim Crow South, creating a ranching and farming community for free Blacks.

-Preserving the Past, Preparing for the Future
+Preserving the Past by Preparing for the Future

 We learned about a beginning farmer training program for women and people of color that recently graduated its first class.
 Plans for agri voltaics are also in the works, which would collect energy from the sun while allowing compatible crops to grow alongside the panels.
 We visited the story-telling center within Allensworth State park with Kadara and heard plans for a dramatically improved version, paid for with funding from the state.
 And we stood under a 100-degree sun in a historic cemetery where formerly enslaved people are laid to rest.
-There, Hunter thanked the Central Valley Community Foundation for the funding it provided to build a much-needed fence and spoke about the need for so much more – including sonar studies that could help locate the remains of former residents so headstones and proper protections could be put in place.

 Some of Allensworth’s many projects are supported by public funding.
 But almost all have been kick-started by philanthropy, Kadara said, giving special thanks to Kat Taylor, who was the first to invest in Allensworth’s rebirth.
 Other funders now include The California Endowment, the 11th Hour Project, Common Counsel Foundation, the Sierra Health Foundation and Tao Rising.